aaguasca/naima_handson/README.md

+## naima_handson

+This repository has been prepared to give a hands-on session at the high-energy astrophysics subject of the Astrophysics, Particle Physics and Cosmology master's degree at the Universitat de Barcelona.
-Hands-on about the computation of non-thermal radiation and MCMC fitting with [naima](https://naima.readthedocs.io/en/latest/index.html)
+This hands-on session is about the computation of non-thermal radiation and MCMC fitting with [naima](https://naima.readthedocs.io/en/latest/index.html).

 ## Install